Skip to content

 Hope specializes in finding simplicity within chaos, allowing Masterminds to cut through distraction and to act with clarity and purpose.
 Her Masterminds amplify their impact month after month as they sharpen their acumen and approach to emerging issues.

-The fee for the Masterminds special education program track is $1,500 for special education directors and executive directors, which includes 10 standard Masterminds meetings plus exclusive access to five Mega-Masterminding sessions.
-The pricing for all other special education administrators is $1,200.
-The Masterminds Plus One program adds an additional $150 to the participant’s total annual cost.
+The individual fee for the Masterminds special education program track is $1,600 for special education directors and executive directors, which includes 10 standard Masterminds meetings plus exclusive access to four extra directors-only Mega-Masterminding sessions.
+The individual pricing for all other special education administrators is $1,200.
 All fees can be paid up front or in equal monthly installments, as selected on the registration page.

-Attorneys, board members, non-employee parents, and community members are not eligible to participate in Caplan & Earnest’s Masterminds Program during the 2025-2026 school year, either as Masterminds or as guests.
+Attorneys, board members, non-employee parents, and community members are not eligible to participate in Caplan & Earnest’s Masterminds Program during the 2026-2027 school year.
 Caplan & Earnest staff will verify the accuracy of registration information and will refund any payments made on behalf of ineligible participants.

-Please note that participation in the Masterminds program does not create an attorney-client relationship with Caplan & Earnest.
+Please note that participation in the Masterminds program does not create an attorney-client relationship with Caplan & Earnest, LLC.
 Presentations do not constitute legal advice, and discussions during monthly meetings are not protected by attorney-client privilege.

 QUESTIONS?